Areas of Expertise

 "A Library of Pirates for Colonial Mexico."
 Fourteenth Biennial International Interdisciplinary Conference of the Society of Textual Scholarship, New York, March 18-21, 2009.

 "'Discreto, cortesano y bien criado': Sir Francis Drake en La Argentina de Martín del Barco Centenera."
 Third International Interdisciplinary Symposium on Colonial Studies in the Americas, Quito, Ecuador, June 5-8, 2007.

-"Publication of Handcrafted Editions in the Age of Mass Digitization" (invited participant in this roundtable organized by the editors of Scholarly Editing), Text Encoding Initiative (TEI) Consortium, October 22–24, Northwestern University.
+"Publication of Handcrafted Editions in the Age of Mass Digitization."
+Text Encoding Initiative (TEI) Consortium, Northwestern University October 22–24, 2014. (invited participant)

 INVITED LECTURES AND PRESENTATIONS

 “Introducing the UNF Digital Humanities Initiative.”
 Academic Technology Innovation Symposium, UNF Center for Instruction & Research Technology, November 6, 2015.

 "Collaboratively Editing the Compendio histórico (1799) in TEI-XML."
 Scholars Transforming Academic Research Symposium (STARS), UNF Office of Research and Sponsored Programs, April 14, 2015.